prettier/plugin-pug/README.md

 ## Credits

 This project was inspired by https://github.com/gicentre/prettier-plugin-elm.
+Many thanks also to @j-f1, @lipis and @azz for the help in transferring this repos to the prettier orga.